csiro-data-school/python/_episodes/05-syntax.md

 - "What kinds of brackets are used in Python code?"
 - "Where can I find out more about Python style guidelines?"
 objectives:
-- "Learn about the different kinds of Python comments"
-- "Understand the significance of indentation in Python code"
-- "Know when line continuation characters are required"
-- "Learn about key aspects of Python syntax"
+- "Learn about the key aspects of Python syntax"
-- "Understand the different kinds of 'brackets' in Python"
 keypoints:
 - "Legal Python code follows rules of syntax"
 - "A Python keyword is a symbol that has special meaning in a Python script"
 - "Python provides for single and multiple line comments"
 - "An identifier names a value, e.g. as in the assignment statement: x = 21"
-- "A Python script consists of sequence of statements that make use of keywords, identifiers and expressions"
+- "A Python script consists of a sequence of statements that make use of keywords, identifiers and expressions"
 - "Indentation introduces a code block"
 - "`[` and `]` are used to surround literal list values"
 - "`{` and `}` are used to surround literal dictionary values"